-It’s increasingly common at seaside resorts all over the UK that dogs aren’t allowed on beaches during the summer season.
+It’s usual at seaside resorts all over the UK that dogs aren’t allowed on beaches during the summer season.
 Rules do vary from place to place and it’s usually to do with whether the area is classed as a bathing beach or not.
 Always check first if you are in doubt.

-If the area is classed as a bathing beach it will also be subject to water testing throughout the season, the results of which are used towards the rating of the beach.
+If the area is classed as a bathing beach it will also be subject to water testing throughout the season.
+The results of the tests are counted towards the quality rating of the beach.

-A bathing beach is one that’s in a popular area and well used, although there are of course many other miles of beaches which aren’t classified within this system where you might enjoy walking, sports or other beach activities.
+‘Bathing beaches’ are the popular, well used ones.
+There are of course many other miles of beaches which aren’t classified within this system, where you can enjoy walking, sports or other beach activities.

-Dog fouling is a problem – full stop – but it’s a problem on bathing beaches not only because it’s revolting but because it pollutes the sea water.
-All around the UK huge amounts of work are being carried out at great effort and expense to clean up our shores and prevent sewage and other types of contamination (for example run-off from farmland etc) from entering the sea water.
+Dog fouling is particularly a problem on bathing beaches not only because it’s revolting but because it pollutes the sea water.
+All around the UK huge amounts of work has been carried out at great effort and expense to clean up our shores.
+Work has been done to prevent sewage and other types of contamination (for example run-off from farmland etc) from entering the sea water.

 It is just as important that you pick up if you are on a beach which isn’t a designated bathing beach or where there aren’t any restrictions on dogs.
 Please bag it, pick it up and bin it.